Ghazal 122, Verse 2

 MIRROR: {8,3}

-All the wordplay of seeing, and 'look at!' (or 'having seen'), and the mirror, and the eye, makes for an enjoyable extra layer of complexity.
+All the wordplay of seeing, and the exclamatory aside to an observer ('look at!'), and the mirror, and the eye, make for a wonderfully complex net of vision and reflection.